 An active chamber musician, Ms. Coade has performed at the Great Lakes Chamber Music Festival (MI), Laurel Festival of the Arts (PA), and the Marlboro Music Festival (VT).
 As violist with the Woodland Trio (flute, viola, harp), she concertized around the U.S, Canada, and at the Printemps Musicale des Alizes of Morocco.

-A San Diego native, Coade began taking Suzuki violin lessons at age six, but switched to viola when she was 14.
-She spent her senior year of high school at the famed Interlochen Arts Academy in northern Michigan, graduating with honors in 1984.
-Coade went on to receive a Bachelor of Music in viola performance at Oberlin Conservatory, an artist diploma from the Curtis Institute of Music, and a Master of Music degree from the Juilliard School.
-Her principal teachers include Karen Tuttle, Eugene Becker, Jeffrey Irvine, and Joyce Robbins.
+A San Diego native, Coade began taking Suzuki violin lessons at age 6 and switched to the viola at age 14.
+She graduated from the Interlochen Arts Academy (MI) and went on to receive a Bachelor of Music degree from the Oberlin Conservatory, an Artist Diploma from The Curtis Institute of Music, and a Master of Music degree from The Juilliard School.
+Her principal teachers include Karen Tuttle, Joyce Robbins, Jeffrey Irvine, David Takeno, David Holland, and Eugene Becker.